-Programs like the one offered by Blanchet House provide a path towards recovery and stability – and just as importantly, an opportunity to engage in meaningful work.
-Temporary shelters require guests to vacate the premises every morning then line up again at night.
+Programs like the one offered by Blanchet House provide a path toward recovery and stability – and just as importantly, an opportunity to engage in meaningful work.
+Temporary shelters require guests to vacate the premises every morning and then line up again at night.
 They are intended for emergencies.

 3. Love and Belonging

 Everyone yearns for family and connection.
 For people living on the streets, it can be especially hard to find a welcoming community.
 Many folks are traumatized and find themselves without housing after experiencing domestic violence, abuse, or addiction, and mental health challenges.
 Many people living unhoused find themselves estranged from family and friends

 Many meal guests rely on Blanchet House not just for food, but for a connection to others.
 Everyone deserves a non-judgmental space where they can feel welcome.